apacha/Mensural-Detector/README.md

 # Running inference

 Once you have a trained model, you can use the following procedure to detect symbols in a new image:

+## Combined detection and classification

+There is a ready-to-run standalone demo that uses pre-trained models.
+Details are described in this demo [README](demo/README.md).

 ## Freeze the model